Anushri-Daryapurkar/M1_ProjectGoal_Tic-Tac-Toe/1_Requirements/README.md

 ## **RULES FOR TIC-TAC-TOE**

-- The game is played on a grid that's 3 squares by 3 squares.
+-The game is played on a grid that's 3 squares by 3 squares.

-- You are X, your friend (or the computer in this case) is O. Players take turns putting their marks in empty squares.
+-You are X, your friend (or the computer in this case) is O. Players take turns putting their marks in empty squares.

-- The first player to get 3 of her marks in a row (Vertical, Horizontal or Diagonally) is the winner.
+-The first player to get 3 of her marks in a row (Vertical, Horizontal or Diagonally) is the winner.

--	When all 9 squares are full, the game is over.
+-When all 9 squares are full, the game is over.
 If no player has 3 marks in a row, the game ends in a tie.
 </br>

 ## **4W's and 1'H**